reasonmii/leetcode/M_interviewQuery.md

   - Even small changes in preprocessing can impact the performance of the model.
   - ex) scaling, normalization, handling missing values

+# Case Study

+## Analyzing Churn Behavior
+Let’s say that you work for a company like Netflix.
+Netflix has two pricing plans: $15/month or $100/year. </br>
+Let’s say an executive at the company wants you to analyze the churn behavior of users that subscribe to either plan. </br>
+What kinds of metrics / graphs / models would you build to help give the executive an over-arching view of how the subscriptions are performing? </br>

 ## Score Based on Review
 Let’s say you’re an ML engineer at Netflix.
 You have access to reviews of 10K movies.
 Each review contains multiple sentences along with a score ranging from 1 to 10. </br>
 How would you design an **ML system to predict the movie score based on the review text**?

+## Keyword Bidding
+Let’s say you’re working on keyword bidding optimization. </br>
+You’re given a dataset with two columns. </br>
+One column contains the keywords that are being bid against, and the other column contains the price that’s being paid for those keywords. </br>
+Given this dataset, how would you build a model to bid on a new unseen keyword?

+- Data Preprocessing
+  - Text Processing
+    - TF-IDF (Term Frequency-Inverse Document Frequency)
+    - word embeddings (Word2Vec, GloVe, BERT)
+  - Normalization : Normalize the price
+- Feature Engineering
+  - Keyword Features
+  - Additional Features : consider adding features such as keyword length, frequency, or other relevant metrics
+- Split the Dataset into training and test set
+- Model Selection : Linear regression, Decision Trees, Random Forests, Gradient Boosting, Neural Networks
+- Model Training
+- Model Evaluation : Mean Squared Error, Mean Absolute Error, R-squared
+- Prediction for New Keywords

 ## Spanish Scrabble
 Let’s say you have to build scrabble for Spanish users. </br>